Tanzu-Solutions-Engineering/PCF-Sizer/README.md

 That should get you going.
 If you can't find karma run `npm -g list` and make sure it's installed.
 Coverage is lackluster, help us make it better if you like.

+#Adding services
+Check out the tile converter at https://github.com/pivotalservices/shekel-tile-parser.
+After that drop your service json in `js/data/services` and make sure to respect the naming convention of `<service>-<version>.json`